as3ng/aseng/writeups/2021/Flare-On/1/README.md

 # Flare-On CTF 8

-This year challenges are pretty fun, I only have two days before Flare-On events ended so only managed to solve two problems.
+This year challenges are pretty fun, yet sadly I only have two days before Flare-On events ended so only managed to solve two problems.

 The first challenge consists of 1 HTML file with a credential verification.